microsoft/Mastering-the-Marketplace/saas/README.md

 # SaaS Offers - Mastering the Marketplace Series

-These videos are designed to help you publish your SaaS offer to the Microsoft Commercial Marketplace.
+These videos are designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace.

 This content is currently under development and will be released incrementally as it is created.

+## Building a SaaS Integration

 1. [SaaS Offer Overview](#saas-offer-overview)
 1. [Purchasing a SaaS Offer](#purchasing-a-saas-offer)